PrinceRajRoy/Dijkstra-Algorithm/README.md

 # Dijkstra-Algorithm

-Implementation Of Dijkstra's Algorithm In C.
+Implementation Of Dijkstra's Algorithm In C++ using concept of OOP.

 Here dijkstra.txt contains the graph on which the algorithm is applied